Functions¶

 tdb_error tdb_uuid_raw(const uint8_t hexuuid[32], uint8_t uuid[16])

-Return 0 on success, an error code if hexuuid
+Return 0 on success, an error code if hexuuid is not a valid

 hex-encoded string.